-- identify the components of audit risk for a specified audit engagement, including the breakdown of audit risk into inherent risk, control risk and detection risk; - m. outline the aspects of law and regulation which are relevant to statutory audit; - n. discuss the differences between the audit of a non-specialised profit-oriented entity and the audit of a given specialised profitoriented entity; - o. discuss the differences between the audit of a non-specialised profit-oriented entity and the audit of a given not-for-profit entity; - p. specify and explain the steps necessary to plan, perform, conclude and report on the audit of the financial statements of a non-specialised profit-oriented entity in accordance with the terms of the engagement including appropriate auditing standards; and - q. evaluate the impact of risk and materiality in preparing the audit plan, including the nature, timing and extent of audit procedures.
+identify the components of audit risk for a specified audit engagement, including the breakdown of audit risk into inherent risk, control risk and detection risk;

+- m. outline the aspects of law and regulation which are relevant to statutory audit; - n. specify and explain the steps necessary to plan, perform, conclude and report on the audit of the financial statements of a non-specialised profit-oriented entity in accordance with the terms of the engagement including appropriate auditing standards; and - evaluate the impact of risk and materiality in preparing the audit plan, including the nature, timing and extent of audit procedures.